Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

 Each Package inside the /src directory has a README.md file giving instructions on how to install each package properly
 To run this project the user needs to install the below extra packages and the dependencies into their ROS1-Melodic workspace

   (Extra Packages needed)

       -mavros
       -raspicam_node

-    All the commands needed are located in a .txt file inside the All_Files_For_Use directory *For more information look at the commands file provided.
+  All the commands needed are located in a .txt file inside the /Files directory

   (The next 2 packages are only necessary for simulation)

       -uuv_simulator
       -freebuoyancy_gazebo